Gradiometric flux qubits with tunable gap: Experimental results and discussion

 \subsection{The fixed-gap flux qubit}

 We first discuss the properties of fixed-gap, non-gradiometric flux qubits serving as reference samples.
 The qubit gap $\Delta$ and the persistent current $I_{\rm p}$ are determined by qubit spectroscopy \cite{Deppe:2007, Niemczyk:2009}.
-Figure~\ref{Schwarz_GTFQ_Figure3} shows typical spectra obtained for two 3-JJ flux qubits with fixed $\alpha$-junction by sweeping the qubit frustration $\delta f = f-(n+\frac{1}{2})=\delta \Phi/\Phi_0$ at fixed microwave frequency.
+Figure~\ref{Schwarz_NJP_Figure3} shows typical spectra obtained for two 3-JJ flux qubits with fixed $\alpha$-junction by sweeping the qubit frustration $\delta f = f-(n+\frac{1}{2})=\delta \Phi/\Phi_0$ at fixed microwave frequency.
 The qubit state is read out repeatedly by the readout dc SQUID.
 Only at those $\delta f$ values where the microwave driving is resonant with the qubit transition frequency $\omega_{\rm q}$, a 50\% population of the excited state is detected.
 This manifests itself in characteristic peak and dip structures in the switching current $I_{\rm sw}$ of the readout SQUID at frequency dependent $\delta f$ values.
-Plotting these values versus the microwave frequency as shown in figure~\ref{Schwarz_GTFQ_Figure3} yields $\omega_{\rm q} (\delta f)$.
+Plotting these values versus the microwave frequency as shown in figure~\ref{Schwarz_NJP_Figure3} yields $\omega_{\rm q} (\delta f)$.
 Assuming that $J_{\rm c}$ has the same value for all three junctions, the value of $\alpha=\alpha_0=A_\alpha/A_{\rm J}$ can be determined from the measured area ratio.
 Then a two-parameter fit of (\ref{Schwarz:qubit_transition_frequency_alpha}) to the spectroscopy data yields $\Delta$ and $I_{\rm p}=\hbar\varepsilon/2\delta\Phi$.
-The spectra in figure~\ref{Schwarz_GTFQ_Figure3} are obtained for two flux qubits differing only in their $\alpha_0$ values.
-For $\alpha_0 = 0.75$ and 0.6, we obtain $\Delta/2\pi = 1.39$\,GHz and 10.76\,GHz and $I_{\rm p} = 583$\,nA and 283\,nA, respectively.
-Obviously, for $\alpha_0$ values closer to 0.5 (1.0) large (small) $\Delta$ and small (large) $I_{\rm p}$ values are obtained in agreement with (\ref{Schwarz:qubit_gap}) and (\ref{eq:Ip}).
-A consistency check can be made by calculating the $I_{\rm p}$ values from (\ref{eq:Ip}).
-Here, the unknown critical current $I_{\rm c} = J_{\rm c}A$ is estimated from the measured junction area and using the $J_{\rm c}$ value of the junctions of the readout SQUID.
-We obtain $I_{\rm p} = 619$\,nA and 310\,nA in good agreement with the values derived from the spectroscopy data.rence samples.
-The qubit gap $\Delta$ and the persistent current $I_{\rm p}$ are determined by qubit spectroscopy \cite{Deppe:2007, Niemczyk:2009}.
-Figure~\ref{Schwarz_GTFQ_Figure3} shows typical spectra obtained for two 3-JJ flux qubits with fixed $\alpha$-junction by sweeping the qubit frustration $\delta f = f-(n+\frac{1}{2})=\delta \Phi/\Phi_0$ at fixed microwave frequency.
-The qubit state is read out repeatedly by the readout dc SQUID.
-Only at those $\delta f$ values where the microwave driving is resonant with the qubit transition frequency $\omega_{\rm q}$, a 50\% population of the excited state is detected.
-This manifests itself in characteristic peak and dip structures in the switching current $I_{\rm sw}$ of the readout SQUID at frequency dependent $\delta f$ values.
-Plotting these values versus the microwave frequency as shown in figure~\ref{Schwarz_GTFQ_Figure3} yields $\omega_{\rm q} (\delta f)$.
-Assuming that $J_{\rm c}$ has the same value for all three junctions, the value of $\alpha=\alpha_0=A_\alpha/A_{\rm J}$ can be determined from the measured area ratio.
-Then a two-parameter fit of (\ref{Schwarz:qubit_transition_frequency_alpha}) to the spectroscopy data yields $\Delta$ and $I_{\rm p}=\hbar\varepsilon/2\delta\Phi$.
-The spectra in figure~\ref{Schwarz_GTFQ_Figure3} are obtained for two flux qubits differing only in their $\alpha_0$ values.
+The spectra in figure~\ref{Schwarz_NJP_Figure3} are obtained for two flux qubits differing only in their $\alpha_0$ values.
 For $\alpha_0 = 0.75$ and 0.6, we obtain $\Delta/2\pi = 1.39$\,GHz and 10.76\,GHz and $I_{\rm p} = 583$\,nA and 283\,nA, respectively.
 Obviously, for $\alpha_0$ values closer to 0.5 (1.0) large (small) $\Delta$ and small (large) $I_{\rm p}$ values are obtained in agreement with (\ref{Schwarz:qubit_gap}) and (\ref{eq:Ip}).
 A consistency check can be made by calculating the $I_{\rm p}$ values from (\ref{eq:Ip}).
 Here, the unknown critical current $I_{\rm c} = J_{\rm c}A$ is estimated from the measured junction area and using the $J_{\rm c}$ value of the junctions of the readout SQUID.
 We obtain $I_{\rm p} = 619$\,nA and 310\,nA in good agreement with the values derived from the spectroscopy data.